Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

 ## Pregame

-The first feature that the user see is the pregame form wher the user can put his name before start the actual game to give the chance to have a personalized experience.
+The first feature that the user see is the pregame form where the user can put his name before start the actual game to give the chance to have a personalized experience.
 I wanted add a funny reference to The Big Bang Theory with a word that Sheldon says several time during the tv serie.

 <img src = "assets/image/pregame.png" alt = "pregame form">  <img src = "assets/image/pregame_with_name.png" alt = "pregame compiled">